 ‘Little Penelope Lane‘ has the same idea in creating a snack zone, combined with using the plastic bins.
 Love these healthy snacks!

 Pretty easy, eh?
 Ok, off to the store for some plastic bins… and maybe some trash bags.
-Last time I cleaned out my freezer there was a tenderloin from 2011.
-True. :(Image Credits: Crate and Barrel, All You/ Container Store, A Bowl Full of Lemons, Four Generations, One Roof, Organizing Home Life, Martha, Stockpiling Moms, Little Penelope Lane
+Last time I cleaned out my freezer there was a tenderloin from 4 years ago!
+True!
+Hope you enjoyed these refrigerator organization ideas.
+Check out our post on small kitchen organizing ideas.Image Credits: Crate and Barrel, All You/ Container Store, A Bowl Full of Lemons, Four Generations, One Roof, Organizing Home Life, Stockpiling Moms, Little Penelope Lane